zainabsaleh/zainabsaleh.github.io/README.md

 <p>“The Female Literary Society.” <em>The Female Literary Society</em>, 1 Jan.
 1970, quakeractivism.blogspot.com/2016/05/the-female-literary-society.html.
 Accessed 10 Feb.
 2020.</p>
 <p>Johnson-Houston, Debbie, et.
 Al. “A Brief History of Library Service to African Americans.” <em>American Library Association</em>, vol. 35, no. 2, 2004, https://www.jstor.org/stable/25649066.
 Accessed 10 Feb.
 2020.</p>
 <p>Porter, Dorothy B. “The Organized Educational Activities of Negro Literary Societies, 1828-1846.” <em>The Journal of Negro Education</em>, vol. 5, no. 4, 1936, https://www.jstor.org/stable/2292029.
 Accessed 10 Feb.
 2020.</p>

+### About Zainab Saleh
+Zainab Saleh is a first year M.A. student at the University of Nebraska-Lincoln in Literary and Cultural Studies.
+Zainab specifically looks at the implications of colonialism in postcolonial Caribbean literature.
+She currently serves as a Graduate Research Assistant at the Walt Whitman Archive.
+She also desperately wants a corgi.